 The channel name started to appear, in computer magazines and books, as an interesting and non violent place to be.
 Dabas and Heloise were interviewed by journalists in Australia and elsewhere, and people popped in to say "I saw you in Article X and thought I would see what was happening".
-Lisabee, nutnhoney, daisee, rossma, birdbrain, prism, belladona, annette and others joined by the end of 1993.
+Lisabee, nutnhoney, daisee, rossma, birdbrain, prism, belladona, annette and others joined by late 1993.

 There was some debate about when the first organised meetings of #30plus members took place.
 Since the channel was Australian based, the Australians had hoped the first channel reunion was here.
 But can be discovered from the early reunion photos, the first was in Boston (Jan 1994) and the second was in Canberra (April 1994).

 It was understood from the beginning that the channel was really only available to Anglophones or people who could type and read English in a very busy channel.
 As it turns out, two thirds of the channel regulars live in the USA, while the others are mainly Australasian, British, South African and Canadian.
 Channel members are full of admiration for the Israelis and Europeans who use English as their second, or even third language.
 They add a breadth to the channel that would have been otherwise missing.